-When a homeowner is unable to make their monthly payment of the principal and/or interest on their mortgage, the lender can have the home “foreclosed” on as stipulated in the terms of the mortgage contract.
+When a homeowner cannot make their monthly payment of the principal and/or interest on their mortgage, the lender can have the home “foreclosed” on as stipulated in the terms of the mortgage contract.
 This means the lender can take ownership of the property, have the current homeowner evicted, and resell the property.

 What Happens When a Mortgage Payment is Missed?

 If you miss a mortgage payment, your lender has the legal right to protect their investment in your loan by repossessing the home and legally forcing you to leave the home.
 If the lender resells the home for less than what you owe or the property value has decreased below what you still owe on the home, the lender can pursue a Deficiency Judgement to regain some of what they lost from you.
-Both a judgemnt and a foreclosure can severely negatively impact your credit score and ability to purchase another home.
-Avoiding foreclosure is the best way to avoid negative impacts it causes.
+Both a judgment and a foreclosure can severely negatively impact your credit score and ability to purchase another home.
+Avoiding foreclosure is the best way to avoid negative effects on your credit history.

 How Can a Foreclosure be Avoided?